 Thanks Thad -- I did that on purpose as I thought Barrier could use more site hits :) Corrected now in your favor.
 Thanks also for posting my dad's

-, and the terrific info that goes along with it.
+cartoon on your site, and the terrific info that goes along with it.
 The uncensored version will be a first for me.

 Russ Von Neida was a fixture in television animation in the 60's and 70's - he was at Filmation, Bill Melendez (the earliest TV specials), and Hanna-Barbera.
 He was part of the L.A. crew that did a handful of the early "Beatles" cartoons under the supervision of John W. Dunn.
 His IMDb profile stops about 1977, so I guess that's when he retired or passed - not sure which.